frankovat/start/05BRAKER.md

 |--softmasking|we softmasked our genome before, so we are letting braker know that|
 |--overwrite|overwrites existing files so we do not take much space|
 |--AUGUSTUS_ab_initio|it gives us ab initio predictions of genes in the genome|

+**DON´T FORGET TO NAME ALL THE FILES PROPERLY SO YOU DON´T GET LOST!
+IN THIS PHASE, WE ARE GENERATING A HUGE AMOUNT OF FILES AND IT FEELS LIKE A LABYRINTH WHEN YOU HAVE A MESS IN IT!!!**